sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

       sum: int = add a c;
     }

-Because, `c` is a copy of `a`, this program would be functionally the same if you replaced the assignment to `sum` with `sum: int = add a a`.
+Because `c` is a copy of `a`, this program would be functionally the same if you replaced the assignment to `sum` with `sum: int = add a a`.
 However, because we are only doing verification on the basic block level, we don't know that these programs are equivalent.